“Good health is a crown on the head of a well person that only a sick person can see.” – Robin Sharma

 It’s great to eat and drink healthy, and exercising regularly, but still important to get regular screenings, self-examination and pay attention to any unusual changes in your breasts.

-Though the risk of breast cancer can’t be completed eliminated completely, but it certainly can be reduced with a healthy lifestyle and active physical life as well as regular screenings and self-examination.
+Though the risk of breast cancer can’t be completed eliminated completely, it certainly can be reduced with a healthy lifestyle and active physical life as well as regular screenings and self-examination.

 Latest posts by Salman Israr (see all)